-The ADC output data can only be properly read after a $t{DODR}$ time, after the data ready interrupt comes on the IRQ pin.
-The $t{DODR}$ timing is shorter than the time necessary to input a command on the SDI pin, which ensures proper reading when a new Read command is triggered by the data ready interrupt.
-In case of continuous reading (with $\overline{CS}$ pin kept logic low), the $t{DODR}$ timing must be carefully handled by the MCU, but in general, the interrupt service time is much longer than the $t{DODR}$ timing.
-Retrieving a data ready interrupt by reading the STATUS byte or reading the IRQ register automatically ensures that the $t{DODR}$ timing is respected.
+ADC output data can only be properly read after a t{DODR} time, after the data ready interrupt is coming on the IRQ pin.
+The t{DODR} timing is shorter than the time necessary to input a command on the SDI pin, which ensures proper reading in the case a new read command is triggered by the data ready interrupt.
+In case of continuous reading (with CS pin kept logic low), the t{DODR} timing must be carefully taken care of by the MCU, but in general, the interrupt service time is longer than the t{DODR} timing.
+Retrieving a data ready interrupt by reading the STATUS byte or reading the IRQ register automatically ensures that the t{DODR} timing is respected.